NicoJuicy/LearnML/ml/feature_engineering.md

 However, if you use this approach then you cannot use convenience functions in scikit-learn such as `cross_val_score()` to quickly evaluate a model.

-Automatic Transform of the Target Variable
+### Automatic Transform of the Target Variable
-An alternate approach is to automatically manage the transform and inverse transform.

-This can be achieved by using the TransformedTargetRegressor object that wraps a given model and a scaling object.
+An alternate approach is to automatically manage the transform and inverse transform by using the `TransformedTargetRegressor` object that wraps a given model and a scaling object.

 It will prepare the transform of the target variable using the same training data used to fit the model, then apply that inverse transform on any new data provided when calling predict(), returning predictions in the correct scale.

-To use the `TransformedTargetRegressor`, it is defined by specifying the model and the transform object to use on the target.

-Later, the `TransformedTargetRegressor` instance can be fit like any other model by calling the `fit()` function and used to make predictions by calling the `predict()` function.

 ```py
     # define the target transform wrapper